ottok/salsa-ci-pipeline/README.md

   SALSA_CI_DISABLE_GBP_SETUP_GITATTRIBUTES: 1
 ```

-### Experimental Ubuntu support
+### Experimental: Ubuntu support

+> :warning: The Ubuntu support is experimental and exists to collect feedback
+> and potential contributions from the wider Ubuntu community.
+It may be removed
+> if the benefits are not clearly larger than the cost of maintaining it.

-You can test Ubuntu packages via using the ubuntu recipe on `debian/salsa-ci.yml`
+Test Ubuntu packages by using recipe `debian/salsa-ci.yml`:
-file like this:

 ```yaml
 ---